-In the end, a Gray Divorce often looks very different from ones that occur earlier.
-Here are some of the things that are of special interest to older couples when their marriages end:
+In the end, a Gray Divorce often looks very different from ones that occur earlier in life.
+Here are some of the things that are of special interest to older couples when their marriages end.

-Medical Benefits.
-As one ages, health care becomes an ever-increasing concern.
-Health care is often attached to employment, or secured through one spouse.
+As you age, health care becomes an ever-increasing concern.
+Health care is often attached to employment or secured through one spouse.
 Decoupling that and demystifying Medicare are very important.
-In addition, with aging comes the specter, not only of diminishing health, but also declining cognitive ability.
+In addition, with aging comes the specters of diminishing health and declining cognitive ability.
 Consider both you and your spouse’s cognitive status.
-The court may step in if it feels that one of you has dwindling capacity to handle your affairs.
+The court may step in if it feels that one of you has a dwindling capacity to handle your affairs.

 Of course, this is an overview of the myriad of issues that are of special interest when older couples divorce.
 As always, information is power.
 The growth of this trend has created new resources aimed at older divorcees.
 If you find yourself in this position, make a point to seek them out.